 Get some culture, darling.

-- Hrafn: Coversations with Odin is on Thursday, Friday and Saturday nights at dusk until the end of October (it may be extended to December pending ecological assessment).
+- Hrafn: Coversations with Odin is on Thursday, Friday and Saturday nights at dusk until 22 December.
 Follow your guide into the forest at the Hastings Cave State Reserve and listen as 2,000 ravens come in to roost.
 There is currently a special offer on: Stay a night in the Southern Trove and receive two free tickets to Hrafn: Conversations with Odin on performance nights (T&Cs apply).

 - Also part of Project X is Jimmy Cauty’s The Aftermath Dislocation Principle—a miniature dystopian creation in a giant shipping container—which is on a 12 month tour of the Huon Valley.
 Find it in Geeveston until November.